| |

 Using Materials Already In Your Classroom

-When you hear the word games, you probably think about all of the materials you may need.
-However, there are so many review games for kindergarten that you can play using basic materials you already have in your classroom.
+When you hear the word games, you might think about all of the materials you may need.
+However, there are many games for kindergarten that you can play using basic materials you already have in your classroom.

 Here are some of the best, most versatile manipulatives to use for your review games: